voder-ai/eslint-plugin-traceability/docs/dependency-health.md

   - `safeUpdates: 0`
   - `packages: []`
 - `npm audit --omit=dev --audit-level=high` reports **0 high-severity** vulnerabilities for production dependencies.

+The `lint-staged` devDependency has been updated to the current `dry-aged-deps`–recommended version, and there are still no remaining safe upgrade candidates under the configured thresholds.

 - Remaining high-severity issues are limited to **dev-only tooling** (the semantic-release/npm toolchain) and are documented as a **known error**:
   - `docs/security-incidents/SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md`
   - `docs/decisions/adr-accept-dev-dep-risk-glob.md`